ME-ICA/tedana/CONTRIBUTING.md

 Here's [one guide we've found particularly helpful][link_rst_guide] for starting with `rst`.
 And, if you have any questions, please don't hesitate to ask!

+### Creating Binder Link
+A Binder is a Git repository that has been outfitted with the appropriate build files so that its content can be connected with a BinderHub instance.
+[To create binder link:(https://mybinder.readthedocs.io/en/latest/)]

 ## Recognizing contributors